NICTA/openboard/dashboard_loader/frontlineservice_uploader/README.txt

 4) You can now run the uploader with:

-   python manage.py upload_data -v3 servicensw_loader servicensw_loader/sample_data.csv "Friday"
+   python manage.py upload_data -v3 frontlineservice_uploader frontlineservice_uploader/sample_data.csv "Friday"

    ("Friday" is the actual frequency display text)